-Council's Community Engagement Framework (2016) strengthens Council's commitment to supporting the participation of individuals, groups and communities in Council planning and decision making.
-It guides the development of Council's Community Strategic Planning engagement strategies and consultation on local issues.
+Council's Community Strategic Plan strengthens Council's commitment to supporting the participation of individuals, groups and communities in Council planning and decision making.

 Opportunities exist for you and other members of the community to participate in all facets of the governance of the Council.
 There is participation through the formal decision-making structures and through the many support units and groups that contribute to the Council's affairs.